 Sandro Hit Euphoria At 2006 Oldenburg Stallion Licensing

 Marketing Above Quality at the 2005 Oldenburg Stallion Licensing

 Furst Heinrich Fledglings Fly High at 2004 Oldenburg Stallion Licensing

-2003 Oldenburg Stallion Licensing
+Don Kennedy, Champion of the 2003 Oldenburg Stallion Licensing